Kafolabi/mortgage-repayment-app/README.md

 # Mortgage Repayment App

 This is a React and Vite project for calculating mortgage repayments.
 The app allows users to input mortgage information and see the monthly repayment and total repayment amounts.
-Kindly note that I'm not done yet.

 ## Features